readthedocs/ethicalads.io/content/posts/2022-version-v1-0.md

 All our publishers (that's advertising lingo for sites showing ads) are hand approved.
 We make sure each site is the right fit for our advertisers and protect their brands.

+> "EthicalAds' targeting provides a better ad experience for our community members."
+>
+> &mdash; Ido Shamun, Co-founder & CTO of daily.dev

 Beyond the basics, we built a crawler that crawls the sites on our network to help target our ads.
 Using an ML classifier (built with [SpaCy](https://spacy.io/)),